Are you looking for a manual coffee grinder that’s compact and offers precise and consistent grinds?

 The 1Zpresso JX Pro and the MK4 are pretty on par with each other when it comes to grinding adjustability.
 However, adjusting the MK4 is a bit trickier, than the JX Pro.
 When it comes to aesthetics and build, the MK4 stands out with the combination of stainless steel, wood, and glass with a variety of color options.
 Additionally, the MK4 is lighter and smaller but with more coffee grounds capacity.

 Another difference between the two is their price.
 The Comandante MK4 is about double the price of the JX Pro.
 For me, the JX Pro offers better value for your money considering everything, but if your budget allows you to get the MK4 with a smaller size, bigger capacity, and more sophisticated design, then it might still be worth picking.
+You can read my Comandante MK4 review for a more detailed look at this grinder.

 Frequently Asked Questions (FAQs)